Local Food and Drinks found in Scotland.

 This dessert includes cream and fresh seasonal raspberries served up with Scottish oats and whisky.
 This traditional Scottish dessert was originally a celebration of harvest, following the raspberry harvest in June.

-You cannot come to Scotland without buying a bottle of whiskey to take home.
+You cannot come to Scotland without buying a bottle of whisky to take home.
 With more whiskeys being added every day you may be spoilt for choice.
 Some of Scotland’s islands are home to numerous distilleries.
 Elsewhere, our cities and mainland towns and villages are also home to their own home-grown blends that perfectly capture a variety of flavours and combinations